 The S/NS grading option will continue for undergraduate students through summer 2021.
 Summer 2021 is the last semester we expect MSU will offer the S/NS grading option.
 The S/NS grading option will not be offered for graduate students for summer 2021.

 We are asking students to work closely with their academic advisors, faculty, and graduate program directors to determine possible implications of their choices.
-Over the next several days, FAQs will be added to this site to address any lingering questions.
+More detailed information can be found in our FAQs.